Farama-Foundation/Minigrid/docs/source/user-guide.md

 ### Action Space
 Remains the same as PedestrianEnv.

-**Note:** When a dynamic agent reaches the end of the environment during a forward action, they automatically turn around in the opposite direction.
+**Note:** When a pedestrian agent exceeds the end of the environment during a forward action, they automatically turn around in the opposite direction.
+Vehicle agents will terminate the simulation when they exceed the end of the environment.

+## Tutorial 1 - Simple Pedestrians Moving Forward